muh-hassani/jupyterhub-deploy-docker-with-Pyiron/README.md

    "metadata": {},
    "source": [
     "## Building the docker-compose.yml\n",
     "In the second step, the hub image and the database image is created.
-By performing `make build`, beside creating docker volumes for persistence of data, and copying several files (secrets, userlist, jupyterhub_config.py) to the created image, the `docker-compose.yml` file is used to create the image for the hub and the database."
+By performing `make build`, beside creating docker volumes and copying several files (secrets, userlist, jupyterhub_config.py) to the created image, the `docker-compose.yml` file is used to create the image for the hub and the database."
    ]
   },
   {